Build Manager Instructions

 is in a read-write file system

-is configured with Spack path-padding so binary packages are redistribable
+is configured with Spack path-padding so binary packages are redistributable

 knows about appropriate compilers